David00/rpi-power-monitor/README.md

 As I continue working on this project, I intend on sharing a complete list of hardware components and a summary of my experiences.

+March 25, 2020 Update: Over the past couple of weeks, I've been working on a custom printed circuit board to address a noise/interference problem I was having with the prototype board.
+The PCB is currently being manufacturered which gives me some time to address other aspects of this project while I wait.

 ---